Kunmadaras

 Kunmadaras is a large village in Jász-Nagykun-Szolnok, Hungary.

 History

 The first written record of the existence of the village is from 1393.
 According to it the area was given to György Madaras, after whom the village was named, by the Holy Roman Emperor, Sigismund, the king of Hungary.

 During the Ottoman occupation the village was destroyed.
 In the 18th and 19th centuries the population began to increase again, and new houses and buildings were constructed.
 In 1811 it became a market town.

 In 1944 the German army had a military airfield built at the edge of the village.
 During the Soviet invasion of Hungary in 1944 the Soviet air force took over the airfield.

 Jewish pogrom

 In 1946 there was a violent attack on Jewish Holocaust survivors (the Kunmadaras pogrom) inspired by a rumour that they were murdering and consuming ("making sausages out of") children.
-Two Jews were killed and fifteen were injured.
+Three Jews were killed and twenty were injured.